Archdiocese of St Andrews: Bishops of the Scots

 The diocese's head, the Bishop of St Andrews, came to be regarded as the chief cleric of the kingdom of Scotland, ahead of the Bishop of Glasgow (2nd), the Bishop of Dunkeld (3rd) and the Bishop of Aberdeen (4th).
 The Augustinian account of the foundation of St Andrews, written between 1140 and 1153, notes and comments on a book-cover (cumdach) and the titles of the bishops:...[F]rom ancient times they have been called bishops of St Andrew, and in both ancient and modern writings they are found called "High Archbishops" or "High Bishops of the Scots".
 Which is why Fothad, a man of the greatest authority, caused to be written on the cover of a gospel book these lines:'Fothad, who is High Bishop of the Scots, made this cover for an ancestral gospel-book'.So now in the ordinary and common speech they are called Escop Alban, that is, "Bishops of Alba".

-After the archbishopric of York received its first French archbishop, York was claiming the Scottish bishoprics beyond the River Forth to be its suffragans as part of the hierarchy of the Latin Church.
+After the archbishopric of York received its first French archbishop, Thomas of Bayeux, York was claiming the Scottish bishoprics beyond the River Forth to be its suffragans as part of the hierarchy of the Latin Church.
 Because Scotland, north of the Forth, had never been in the Roman Empire or part of Anglo-Saxon England, it was difficult for the church of York to produce any evidence of its claim, but it was established that Britannia had two archbishops in the Latin hierarchy.
 The time of Giric (fl.
 1100), styled as Archbishop in Scottish sources, St Andrews is claimed to be an "apostolic see" and the "second Rome".

 Eadmer, an Englishman from Canterbury was appointed to St Andrews by Alexander I in 1120, but was forced to resign the see soon after because Alexander I would not agree to make the bishopric part of the English church under Canterbury.
 Although possessing native Scottish bishops until the end of the 11th-century, with Fothad II or Cathróe being the last, the diocese was to have no Scottish-born bishops until the accession David de Bernham in 1239.
 Despite this, the Scottish see withstood York and Canterbury pressure, delivered through the Pope and the English king.
 Requests were made to the papacy for an archbishopric at St Andrews, and although these failed, the Scottish bishoprics were recognised as independent in 1192.

 In 1472, Scotland seized Norðreyjar, which had been pledged by the King of Norway, in 1468, as security for the promise of a dowry which was never delivered.
 Accordingly, the diocese of Caithness was transferred from the Archdiocese of Niðaróss (Trondheim), in Norway, to oversight by St Andrews.
 At this juncture, St Andrews became a papally-recognized archbishopric.